-Traditional differentiation, based on levels is out.
-Now mathematics focuses on challenge which provides pupils with opportunities to demonstrate depth of understanding.
+In our school, focuses on challenge which provides pupils with opportunities to demonstrate depth of understanding.
 There are many ways differentiation can be achieved including access to concrete, pictorial and abstract resources.
 This offers all children the same starting point and subsequently varying tasks as the lesson progresses.